fynnomenon/fynnomenon.github.io/docs/_posts/2025-07-19-digital-twin-in-meeting.markdown

 Additionally, employees are more likely to see the Linear issue created by their digital twin during a meeting than to read about it in an AI notetaker's summary email.
 However, this could easily lead to even more follow-up questions because you completely lack context about how the issue was created.

-This also opens up new problems that could call into question the value of decisions made in meetings attended by digital twins.
-Picture this: If my digital twin says in the meeting that I can do all $42$ urgent bug fixes by tomorrow because my calendar is free, do I really have to? *Better not.*
+This also opens up new problems that could completely call into question the value of decisions made in meetings attended by digital twins.
+Picture this: If my digital twin says in the meeting that I can do all 42 urgent bug fixes by tomorrow because my calendar is free, do I really have to? *Better not.*

 In conclusion, digital twins seem useful for people who want to skip long, boring meetings where, for example, they only need to say one sentence that could easily be answered by looking something up on a specific Notion page.
 However, in meetings where lively discussions happen and actual decisions are made, digital twins may have the potential to disrupt the flow of the meeting even more than AI notetakers and cause a lot of chaos afterward.